 To become active members on campus and in the surrounding Chattanooga community through

-outreach focused on helping those in need and displaying the life of Christ through
+outreach focused both on helping those in need and displaying the life of Christ through

 Social Work Club

-To promote a spirit of community among members of the School of Social Work.
-Encourage
+Club, is to promote a spirit of community among members of the School of Social Work

-activities that will promote spiritual, social, intellectual development among the
+and to encourage activities that will promote spiritual, social, and intellectual

 President: Claire Ashcraft